Danny Thompson

-Daniel Henry Edward Thompson (born 4 April 1939) is an English multi-instrumentalist best known as a double bassist.
-He has had a long musical career playing with a large variety of other musicians, particularly Richard Thompson and John Martyn.
+Daniel Henry Edward Thompson (4 April 1939 – 23 September 2025) was an English multi-instrumentalist, best known as a double bassist.
+During a long musical career he played with a large variety of other musicians, particularly Richard Thompson and John Martyn.
+The Times said he had "a technical virtuosity and an intuitive feel for whatever he was playing".

-For four years, between 1964 and 1967, he was a member of Alexis Korner's Blues Incorporated, led a trio that included guitarist John McLaughlin, and was a founding member of the British folk-jazz band Pentangle.
-Since 1987, he has also recorded four solo albums.
+For four years between 1964 and 1967 Thompson was a member of Alexis Korner's Blues Incorporated.
+He led a trio that included guitarist John McLaughlin and was a founding member of the British folk-jazz band Pentangle.
+Between 1987 and 2012 he recorded six solo albums.
 He converted to Islam in 1990.

-Biography and career
+Life and career

-Thompson was born in Teignmouth, Devon, England.
-His father, a miner, joined the Royal Navy at the start of World War II and was lost in action whilst crewing submarines.
-When Thompson was aged 6, the family moved to London and he was brought up in the working-class area of Battersea.
-At school he played competitive football and was a junior for Chelsea, the team he has supported ever since.
-Whilst at school he learnt guitar, mandolin, trumpet and trombone before settling on the upright bass as his instrument of choice.
+Thompson was born in Teignmouth, Devon, England, on 4 April 1939.
+He was named after a favourite song of his parents, 'Danny Boy'.
+His father, a miner, joined the Royal Navy at the start of World War II and was lost in action as a submariner.
+When Thompson was aged six the family moved to London and he was brought up in the working-class area of Battersea.
+At school he played competitive football and was a junior for Chelsea, the team he would support for the rest of his life, and was also a competent boxer.
+While at school he learnt guitar, mandolin, trumpet and trombone before settling on the double bass as his instrument of choice.
+He played his first professional gig, while under age, in a Soho strip club.

-Thompson was a member of the folk-jazz group Pentangle, throughout its first incarnation (1967–1973) and in some of its subsequent versions and reunions.
-In 1987, Thompson released his debut solo album Whatever to critical acclaim.
+Thpmpson was called up for National Service and spent two years in Penang, Malaysia, where he played trombone in the army band.
+He was discharged in 1963 and resumed playing double bass.
+In 1964 he spent £5, to be paid in instalments of five shillings a week, on a double bass at Foote's bass shop in Brewer St, Soho, London, which he used for his entire career.
+The instrument had been painted brown, but wear and tear revealed it to be an original, and valuable, French Gand, made in 1865.
+As the instrument was from the Victorian era he named it "Victoria".
+He acquired a second double bass in 2007 for use when travelling overseas.